 Parking costs: $5 daily or $20 yearly

 Rockport Beach faces the Aransas Bay, which means there are no big waves or strong undertows to worry about.
-It’s a great place for kids to swim, and there are many areas where the water is very shallow with small lapping waves.
-It’s also known as one of the cleanest beaches in Texas.
-There are plenty of outdoor public showers and clean restrooms for guests.
+It’s a great place for kids to swim and there are many areas where the water is very shallow with small waves.
+It’s also known as one of the cleanest family beaches in Texas.
+There are plenty of outdoor public showers and restrooms for guests.
 Rockport Beach is also popular with people who love to bird watch, as there are many rare birds that make the stop through the area.